BikramMondal5/AI-portfolio/README.md

 - **AI-Powered Chat Widget**: Get immediate responses to your questions through an intelligent chat assistant powered by Google's Gemini API.
 - **Dynamic Content**: Experience smooth transitions and captivating visual effects throughout the portfolio.
 - **Performance Optimized**: Fast loading times and efficient rendering even with complex 3D elements.
+- **Dark Mode**: Eye-friendly interface with automatic theme detection.
+- **Project Showcase**: Detailed display of projects with links, descriptions, and technologies used.
+- **Skill Visualization**: Interactive representation of technical skills with visually appealing elements.

 ## 🛠️ Technologies Used